JayPhantom/AWS-Cloud-Portfolio/README.md

 # AWS-Cloud-Portfolio
-A collection of AWS cloud projects
+A collection of AWS cloud projects by Jacob Canlas